Are you creating content or stories?

 How do you turn your content into stories?

 Most people think of storytelling as something reserved for fiction writing or more creative endeavors such as advertising or public relations.
-But good business storytelling isn’t about spinning a fanciful tale; it’s about using real-life examples and anecdotes to illustrate a point, make a connection with your audience, and help them understand what you do and how you can help them.
+But content storytelling applies across all business types.
+It’s about using real-life examples and anecdotes to demonstrate value, form connections, and clarify how your offerings solve real problems.

 Here are a few examples of content that could be turned into a story: